freenas/freenas-docs/userguide/storage.rst

 name in
 :menuselection:`Storage --> Volumes`.
-Clicking the :guilabel:`Change Permissions` icon for a specific volume/dataset displays the screen shown in :numref:`Figure %s <zfs_change_permissions_vol_fig>`.
+Clicking the :guilabel:`Change Permissions` icon for a specific volume or dataset displays the screen shown in :numref:`Figure %s <zfs_change_permissions_vol_fig>`.
 :numref:`Table %s <zfs_opts_permissions_tab>`
 summarizes the options in this screen.